Thessaloniki Regional Railway: Lines and services

 Trains run from approximately 6:00 am to 22:00 pm daily on a fairly irregular basis, roughly once an hour.
-Both lines, however somewhat complement each other between Thessaloniki and Platy.
+Lines T1 and T2, however somewhat complement each other between Thessaloniki and Platy.
 On 17 July 2014 services were cut back from eight to six services a day from Thessaloniki To Edessa.

 List of stations

 Thessaloniki-Larissa Line

 The Line connects the Macedonian regional capital with the Thessalian regional capital.
 It has a total of 12 stations and is displayed in blue on TRAINOSE maps.
 It was inaugurated on 9 September 2007 and initially connected Thessaloniki with Katerini and the beaches of South Pieria and Litochoro, while on 7 September 2008 with the completion of the electrification of the Thessaloniki-Domokos section of track services were extended to Larissa.
 The section Thessaloniki-Katerini-Litochoro is the first suburban connection outside of Athens.
 Today, services commence from Thessaloniki station passes through Sindos, Adendro, and Platy, where it is separated from the line Thessaloniki - Edessa, continues southeast to Korinos, the city of Katerini, Litochoro, and then south to Neos Resources of Pieria.
 Finally, it passes east of Rapsani, through Tempi, and after crossing the Evangelism of Larissa, it ends in the city of Larissa.
 The line connects the urban centres of Thessaloniki, Katerini, and Larissa, as well as Pieria's southern coast, thus connecting Central Macedonia's areas with Thessaly.
 In the future, the construction of an intermediate stop in Panteleimon between Neoi Poroi and Leptokarya is foreseen for the re-service of Platamonas.